Framer Speed Optimization: The Ultimate Guide (2026)

 A 1-second load time can yield 2.5-3x higher conversion rates than slower pages, according to Shopify.

-3. Image & Asset Optimisation
+3. Image & Asset Optimization

 Framer websites often rely heavily on high-quality visuals to create engaging, interactive experiences.
 However, unoptimised images and assets can significantly slow down your site.
 By compressing images, enabling lazy loading, and handling background videos carefully, you can maintain a visually stunning website without sacrificing speed.